1 About Python

 FAQ

-The book is for people who want a solid, practical grasp of Python quickly.
-It especially targets programmers coming from other languages and those with some Python experience who want to level up—common in fields like data science, machine learning, and scientific computing.
-You don’t need prior Python knowledge, but general programming experience helps.What does the book cover and how is it structured?
+The book targets programmers who want a fast, practical grasp of Python—especially those coming from other languages or looking to level up for data science, machine learning, and scientific work.
+No prior Python is required, but general programming experience is expected.How is the book organized, and what will I learn first?

-- Performance: Pure Python can be slower than C; however, modern hardware lessens this impact, you can extend with C/C++, and core Python performance has been improving release by release.- Typing: Variables aren’t statically typed, but optional type hints and tooling help catch type issues before runtime.
+- Performance: Interpreted bytecode can be slower than C, though core Python keeps getting faster and you can offload hotspots to C/C++.- Types: Variables aren’t statically typed, but optional type hints and tools help catch issues before runtime.

-- Multi-core: The GIL limits parallel CPU-bound threads; the ecosystem offers workarounds (multiprocessing, native extensions), and ongoing work aims to improve multi-core support.
+- Multicore: The GIL limits true parallelism in CPython; ongoing work aims to improve multi-core utilization.

 The Quick Python Book, Fourth Edition ebook for free